Swedish units of measurement

 Traditional Swedish units of measurement were standardized by law in 1665, prior to which they only existed as a number of related but differing local variants.
 The system was slightly revised in 1735.
 In 1855, a decimal reform was instituted that defined a new Swedish inch as 1/10 Swedish foot (2.96 cm).
 Up to the middle of the 19th century, there was a law allowing the imposition of the death penalty for falsifying weights or measures.
 After a decision by the parliament in 1875, Sweden adopted the metric system on 22 November 1878, with a ten-year transition period until 1 January 1889.

 As part of the transition, the Swedish mil measurement was maintained, but was shortened from 18000 alnar – the equivalent of 10.69 km – to exactly 10 km.
 This measurement is still in use in both Sweden and Norway (which were in a union at the time).

+The Swedish units of measurement system was in effect also in Finland until 1809, and thereafter supplanted with the Russian units of measurement.
+Finland went Metric 1886.